 Oliver J. Süme, EuroISPA President

 Oliver J. Süme is President of EuroISPA, the worlds largest ISP Association, representing more than 2500 Internet Service Providers across the EU and EFTA Countries.
-He is also deputy chair of the board of the German Internet Industry Association (eco) since 2000.
-There, he oversees the activities of the Political and Legal Affairs Department, which includes responsibility for representing the political interests of the association and its over 900 member companies.
+He is also chair of the board of the Internet Industry Association (eco) since 2017.
+There, he oversees the activities of the Political and Legal Affairs Department, which includes responsibility for representing the political interests of the association and its over 1000 member companies.
 Süme is also a trained lawyer and partner at the international law firm Fieldfisher, primarily as an advocate for companies in the Internet and IT sectors.
 Süme is a certified IT-Lawyer and member of the IT Law Committee of the Hanseatic Bar Association.
 He is co-founder of Hamburg Top-Level-Domain, the registry for the new Top-Level-Domain “.hamburg“.